datacommonsorg/website/docs/custom_dc.md

 ## API Key

 - A custom Data Commons needs to connect with main Data Commons.
-Get API key for mixer by sending an email to `support@datacommons.org`.
+Get API key for Data Commons by sending an email to `support@datacommons.org`.

 - [Optional] Provision a Google Maps API key from your GCP project.
 This is optional and used for place search in visualization tools.
 Refer to [Maps API